What closing costs should you expect?

-There are certain expected expenses accompanying closing the sale of a house.
-These costs are often divided between the buyer and seller, as spelled out in the sales contract.
-Many are universal, but there are nuances to each, so you'll want a real estate expert in Connecticut to help show you through the process.
+There are certain typical costs linked to closing the sale of a house.
+These expenses are commonly split between the buyer and seller, as instructed in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in Connecticut to help guide you through the transaction.

 • Points (optional)